powerofheman/Image_compression/README.md

 III.
 We cancompress part of the image (based on entropy-based partitioning) and send partly compressed and party uncompressed(rawbits).

+Steps:-

-first we divide the image into blocks and see which ones to compress.
+*** First we divide the image into blocks and see which ones to compress.

-Design an optimal scheme using entropy-based image partitioning in order to minimize energy per bit.
+*** Design an optimal scheme using entropy-based image partitioning in order to minimize energy per bit.

-Also carryout simulations using realistic numbers for 𝐸𝑡(Say,forIEEE802.11x) and 𝐸𝑐(Say ,for the ARM processor)
+*** Also carryout simulations using realistic numbers for 𝐸𝑡(Say,forIEEE802.11x) and 𝐸𝑐(Say ,for the ARM processor).